risingwavelabs/risingwave-docs-legacy/docs/sql/query-syntax/query-syntax-join-clause.md

 A JOIN clause, also known as a join, combines the results of two or more table expressions based on certain conditions, such as whether the values of some columns are equal.

 For regular equality joins on streaming queries, the temporary join results are unbounded.
 If the size of the join results becomes too large, query performance may get impacted.

-## Syntax of the JOIN clause
+Therefore, you may want to consider time-bounded join types such as interval joins and temporal joins.

 ## Regular joins